annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/README.md

  ![](https://github.com/annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/blob/master/Python%20Scripting%20Images/Python7.jpg)

-6.Press Enter, enter your password for you sudo access
+6.Press Enter, enter the password for your sudo access

 7. Your screen will ask for a text that will be transmitted to a morse code!
-Type a word or something in!
+Type something in!
  ![](https://github.com/annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/blob/master/Python%20Scripting%20Images/Python8.jpg)

  ![](https://github.com/annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/blob/master/Python%20Scripting%20Images/Python9.jpg)